Find out what kinds of data we are collecting!

 A Tech-Forward Approach

-This study informs the University of Washington of the wellness of its student body, especially in the College of Engineering.
+This study informs the University of Washington of the wellness of its student body.
 On a larger scale, this research will help the broader scientific community better understand the health and academic effects of discrimination and the physical manifestation of mental health issues.
 We look forward to analyzing this data further to identify and share our findings.